 There are TCC Centres outside London at courts or civil justice centres as part of the Business and Property Courts in Birmingham, Bristol, Cardiff, Leeds, Liverpool, Manchester, and Newcastle.
-There are other court centres which also have authorised judges to sit on TCC business.
-However, this is done on an as-needed basis and it is the TCC Centres as part of the Business and Property Courts that deal with the vast majority of the specialist work.
+There are other court centres which also have authorised judges to sit on TCC business, which can be made available for cases where it suits the needs of the parties and there is capacity.
+However, the TCC Centres as part of the Business and Property Courts deal with the vast majority of the specialist work.

 In London there is also the specialist TCC List in the Central London County Court, which is based in the Thomas More Building at the Royal Courts of Justice on the Strand.
-This deals with all London county court TCC cases, including adjudication enforcement in appropriate cases.
+This deals with all London county court TCC cases, including adjudication enforcement in appropriate cases, where early hearing dates can be offered.
 County court claims can also be issued at the regional TCC Centres.